The 7 Best School Supplies to Buy in 2023 (Plus What to Skip)

-Check out our infographic showing what not to buy when you're Back to School shopping, then learn more about items to buy and not buy, and products to purchase after the school year starts.
+Check out our infographic showing what not to buy when you're Back to School shopping.
+Then learn more about school supplies to buy and not buy, and products to purchase after the school year starts.

 Don't Buy: Anything too out of the box.
 The office supply section of many stores has every stationery item you can imagine.
 While some may seem beneficial to your children, you'll end up wasting money if you buy items they won't need in the classroom.

 Gel pens are an acceptable writing instrument for most students, but rather than buying every color of the rainbow, go with black or blue ink.
 Some teachers may request red pens on their supply lists, so that color is okay in those cases, but for the most part, it's best to stick to the standards.

 Don't Buy: Pens with colorful ink.
 Colorful pens are fine for taking notes and color-coding at home, but make sure your student has blue or black for assignments they need to turn in.

 When it comes to school, you can't go wrong with traditional unsharpened No. 2 pencils, no matter how old the student is.
 Just be sure that when you're packing up the pencils, you include a sharpener to go with them.
 If you want to avoid that, consider looking for pre-sharpened pencils instead; they're good for starting the year off, if nothing else.

 Don't Buy: Mechanical pencils.
 They may come in cool colors and designs, but mechanical pencils require near-constant lead replacement due to breakage and general use.
 And that's one more thing your kids will have to keep track of.
 Additionally, unsharpened pencils tend to be much cheaper than mechanical pencils, and the only thing you have to worry about is being able to sharpen them.
 Since you can pick up small sharpeners for less than $1 at stores such as Target, it's easy to see why unsharpened pencils make the most sense.